WikiLeaks CIA Files: The 6 Biggest Spying Secrets Revealed By the Release of 'Vault 7'

 I think my latest TV might actually have some "Smart" features, but I don't use them and never connected it to my WiFi network... so even if it had the capacity to be used for monitoring, being off the Internet prevents any such nefarious use.

+If your "desktop" machine has been owned enough with a boot sector style spyware/malware (like a keylogger), I don't think that there are simple steps you can take to detect them (you pretty much have to move your boot drive to a trusted machine to scan/fix it)...
+Since Smart TVs get manufacturer OTA updates all the time to update their "apps", I suspect Weeping Angel would want to operate on a level similar to a boot sector style spyware/malware and compromise the device on a low enough level to survive a

-The World According to Garp, er, Brill: (Score:2)
+The World According to Garp, er, Brill: (Score:3)

 The government's been in bed with the entire telecommunications industry since the forties.
 They've infected everything.
 They get into your bank statements, computer files, email, listen to your phone calls...
 Every wire, every airwave.
 The more technology used, the easier it is for them to keep tabs on you.
 It's a brave new world out there.
 At least it'd better be.